 Meanwhile the U.S. Mint has been on hamster wheel when it comes to production of the Silver Eagles and continues to push out deliveries and restrict order sizes from the wholesalers, who in turn are holding the line on near record high premiums for Eagles.

-With all that said, Money Metals's rock-bottom pricing special on the Canadian Silver Maple Leafs comes at a perfect time, especially when you add in this unprecedented buying opportunity for the beaten down metal.
+With all that said, Money Metals's rock-bottom Canadian Silver Maple Leaf price comes at a perfect time, especially when you add in this unprecedented buying opportunity for the beaten down metal.

 Through the end of today we're offering a premium of only $2.57 over spot on any quantity size order of silver Maples.
 Compare this with any other precious metals retailer, and you'll quickly find this is the best deal going in silver in the entire industry right now.

 For those looking for gold we've got 1 Oz Canadian Gold Maple Leaf Coins at a discount as well.
 Any order size is just $47 over spot per coin.
 Plus those who order $10,000 or more worth of gold and/or silver Maples will also have their entire order shipped for free.
 Just give us a call at 1-800-800-1865 or visit our website,www.MoneyMetals.com, to place an order through our secure shopping cart.

 Well that will do it for this week's market wrap podcast, thanks for listening.
 This has been Mike Gleason with Money Metals Exchange reminding you that we remain fully committed to getting you the most value for your depreciating dollar... with speed, with accuracy and with top notch service.
 Have a great weekend everybody.